Getting started with Custom Model Import

 You cannot convert a primitive asset world into a custom model world.

 When you publish your custom model world, it takes anywhere from one to two minutes for it to be cached.
 Caching ensures that subsequent visits to your world happen quicker.
+While your custom model world is being cached, you can still access it and load into your world, but you’ll notice that the load time is noticably longer.

 If caching fails, you’ll receive an email to let you know that your custom model world load time will take longer than normal.
 To fix this, simply re-publish your custom model world.

 You can spawn objects from 3D custom models into a primitive asset world, but you won’t be able to publish it.
+A selection of primitive assets is available to use and publish in your custom model worlds.

 You can add primitive shapes (by clicking Build > Shapes) to your custom model world, but only for greyboxing.
 That is, you can’t use primitive shapes to build your entire world.
 You can always use custom 3D models to build your world after you’ve laid-out your design.